Blazam-App/docs.blazam.org/docsource/install/web.md

 === "Linux Host"

+    !!! warning
+        The Linux-compatible Blazam is not yet available for public use in production.
+Beta testing only!

     Installing via the Web installer script is the recommended method as it performs all required pre-installation checks automatically, and configures the application to launch based on the chosen installation type.

     The Web installer script allows installing the application under Apache, nginx, or as a stand-alone service installed under /opt/.